clementena03/Epilepsy-Seizure-Detection/README.md

-This project was developed as part of my undergraduate mini-project to apply ML/DL techniques for healthcare signal processing.
+                                                  This project was developed as part of my undergraduate mini-project